Published:

 Do I need internet in my food truck to accept cashless payments?

-With a TWINT QR sticker, as a merchant you do not need your own internet connection — the payment runs over the customer's mobile network.
+With a TWINT QR sticker, you as a Comerciante do not need your own internet — the payment is processed via the customer's mobile network.
 For card terminals and Tap to Pay, you need a mobile connection (4G).

 View detailed response